ubffm/listdict/README.rst

 The consensus (in our office) is that the way to deal with this in Python is using a dictionary of lists of dictionaries of lists of values.

-That is, the record is a dictionary of lists of fields, and each field is a dictionary of lists of subfields.

 Say we have a recored like this (and we have):